kmotoko/desktop-guideline/packages.md

 ```

 ## Cryptocurrency
 Probably not in repos: `Electrum Bitcoin Wallet` and `MyCrypto Ethereum Wallet`.
 Get them from their official websites.
+If getting the appimages, place them under `/usr/local/bin/`.

 ## Atom
 Get it from the official atom debian repos.